mxyns/bindgen-bridge/README.md

 ## What does this do?

-bindgen-bridge reduces type duplication and headers size by renaming the struct and union types exported by cbindgen.
+bindgen-bridge allows transparent use of C structures in Rust by renaming the struct and union types exported by cbindgen.
 It renames them with the same name they had in C before being imported with bindgen.

-Example:
+As a consequence, this also helps reducing type duplication and headers size. bindgen-bridge also supports aliased/typedefed composite types.

+### Issue solved by bindgen-bridge:

 `bindgen` imports the C type `struct my_struct` into Rust with the name `my_struct` (or `struct_my_struct` when using the `c_naming` option).
 `cbindgen` exports this type to C using the exact same name it had in Rust, `my_struct`, instead of its C name `struct my_struct`.

 This duplicates the definition of the type and requires casts in the C code to convert between the duplicated types.

-It also supports aliased/typedefed composite types.

 ## When is this useful?